marinabar/tnse_generate_anime/README.md

 # tnse_generate_anime
-While doing my internship, I wrote a t-NSE that classifies generated anime images, and not generated.
+While doing my internship, I wrote a t-NSE that classifies generated with a GAN anime images, and not generated.
 The results are viewable with a 2D plot.